Chinese EV Maker Zeekr Seeks $10 Billion Valuation After Quiet Filing | Wealth of Geeks

 In October, Intel spin-off Mobileye, which makes self-driving tech for EVs, pulled off one of the biggest trading debuts for the year, closing up more than 37% at the end of its first day of trading.

-Meanwhile, Vietnamese EV maker Vinfast filed for an IPO on December 6, which Bloomberg previously estimated could raise $2 billion.
+Meanwhile, Vietnamese EV maker Vinfast filed for an IPO on December 6, which Bloomberg estimates could raise $2 billion.

 Then there is Geely’s very own Polestar, which went public in June through a SPAC merger deal that resulted in a valuation of roughly $20 billion.